-In contrast, chlorinated public pools are frequently beset by outbreaks.
-Despite chlorine's reputation as a stone-cold killer, it has little to no effect on nasty pathogens like cryptosporidium and giardia, which cause gastroenteritis.
+Chlorine has a well-earned reputation as a stone-cold killer, but it actually has little to no effect on nasty pathogens like cryptosporidium and giardia, which cause gastroenteritis.
 There were 149 crypto cases in NSW in December 2016 alone, and the biggest crypto outbreak in NSW was in 1998, with more than 1000 reported cases linked to chlorinated swimming pools.

 Can I convert my existing chlorine pool to a natural pool?

 Biofilters are generally the go-to if you want to convert an existing pool.
 It's an easy process, Kvist says: all you need to do is install it next to the pool and drill a few extra pipes.
 And it will cost anywhere from $5000 for a DIY job through to $30,000+.
 Internal conversions, where the biofilter is installed inside the existing pool shell, are also possible.

 Do natural pools need more maintenance than chlorine pools?